 - 2.1.
 Alternate System.
 A non-standard individual onsite wastewater treatment or collection system approved by the Department in instances where a standard system is not suitable. - 2.2.
 Approved System.
-An onsite wastewater system constructed and installed in accordance with the standards and requirements of this Rule and for which a Permit for Operation has been issued.
-"Approved system" does not imply that the system will perform satisfactorily for a specific period of time, only that the system has met the minimum requirements of this Rule. - 2.3.
+An onsite wastewater system constructed and installed in accordance with the standards and requirements of this Regulation and for which a Permit for Operation has been issued.
+"Approved system" does not imply that the system will perform satisfactorily for a specific period of time, only that the system has met the minimum requirements of this Regulation. - 2.3.
 Authorized Agent.
 The Environmental Health Specialist assigned to the County, or Business Unit by the Department. - 2.4.
 Bedrock.
-Consolidated rocks that are sufficiently coherent when moist to make hand digging with a spade impractical, although it may be chipped or scraped.
-The bedrock may contain cracks that generally are too few and too small to allow roots to penetrate at intervals of less than 10 cm.
-The cracks may be coated or filled with clay or other material. - 2.5.
+Consolidated rocks such as sandstones, siltstones, and shale, which essentially retain their depositional or tectonic orientation.
+Fine earth materials shall constitute less than 10% of the materials and no other conditions exist that would provide adequate wastewater renovation.
+Where bedrock and soil horizons are interlayered, the depth to bedrock shall be the cumulative thickness of the soil layers greater than or equal to four inches in thickness within 72 inches of the soil surface. - 2.5.
 Bedroom.
 Any room inside a residence intended for the purposes of sleeping quarters. - 2.6.
 Benchmark.
 A mark made on a stationary object of a determined position and elevation and used as a reference point. - 2.7.
 Community Wastewater System.
 Any system, whether public or privately owned, serving 2 or more individual lots, for the collection, treatment and disposal of wastewater or industrial wastes of a liquid nature, including various devices for the treatment of such wastewater or industrial wastes. - 2.8.
 Department.
 The Arkansas Department of Health. - 2.9.
 Designated Representative (DR).
-A person certified by the Department to make percolation tests, system designs, and inspections subject to the Authorized Agent's final approval.
-Designated Representatives shall be registered professional engineers, registered land surveyors, licensed master plumbers, registered sanitarians or other similarly qualified individuals holding current certificates from the State of Arkansas, and shall demonstrate to the satisfaction of the Authorized Agent prior to their designation as a "Designated Representative" their competency to make percolation tests, designs and final inspections for onsite wastewater systems in accordance with these Rules and when authorized by the Authorized Agent.
+A person certified by the Department to make percolation tests, system designs and inspections subject to the Authorized Agent's final approval.
+Designated Representatives shall be registered professional engineers, registered land surveyors, licensed master plumbers, registered sanitarians or other similarly qualified individuals holding current certificates from the State of Arkansas, and shall demonstrate to the satisfaction of the Authorized Agent prior to their designation as a "Designated Representative" their competency to make percolation tests, designs and final inspections for onsite wastewater systems in accordance with these Rules and Regulations and when authorized by the Authorized Agent.